Chloeliu16/dataviz-project-proposal/README.md

 ## Future Work

-- In future work, we plan to retrieve the country of origin for each movie and visualize the geographic distribution of the IMDb Top 250 on an interactive world map.
+- In future work, I plan to retrieve the country of origin for each movie and visualize the geographic distribution of the IMDb Top 250 on an interactive world map.
 This will allow users to explore which regions produce the most highly rated films.

 ---